|PROCEDURE||REGULAR PRICE||SPECIAL PRICE|

 Frequently, correction of septal deformities will allow for straightening of crooked noses.
-Occasionally a conservative removal of most of the septum is the only effective solution to straighten out a severely misshapen nose.
-Such removal of septal cartilage (inner barrier between the nostrils) is a fundamental revolution in rhinoplasty technique allowing for correction of previously thought-of-impossible nasal deformities.
-Such nose sculpting surgery of septal removal, nevertheless, preserves the tip support.
+Occasionally a conservative extraction of most of the septum is the only effective solution to straighten out a severely misshapen nose.
+Such extraction of septal cartilage (inner barrier between the nostrils) is a fundamental revolution in rhinoplasty technique allowing for correction of previously thought-of-impossible nasal deformities.
+Such nose sculpting surgery , nevertheless, preserves the tip support.
 Dr. Chugay, in the United States, and Dr. Jose Juri, in Argentina, have popularized this technique.

 Who should Perform Reconstructive or Secondary Rhinoplasty?

 Successful Reconstructive or Secondary Rhinoplasty (nose sculpting surgery) is limited to a handful of highly skilled surgeons.
 Make sure that your surgeon has experience in these procedures.
 Only about 5% of surgeons in the United States are familiar with and use Gore-Tex implants.

 Where is the Surgery Performed?